 - Toss the onions so they’re evenly coated.

-- Reduce the temperature to 105 degrees F, and continue dehydrating for another 12-24 hours. *For newbies to raw dehydrating… Yes, using your dehydrator for about an hour at a higher temp is fine.
-The food sweats (cools) and so the air circulating around the food is warm, but the food itself doesn’t get hot.
+- Reduce the temperature to 105 degrees F, and continue dehydrating for another 12 to 24 hours. *For people who are new to “raw food dehydrating” … Yes, using your dehydrator for about an hour or two, at a higher temp is fine.
+The food sweats (cools) and so the air circulating around the food is warm, but the food itself doesn’t get too hot.
 Be sure to turn it down after an hour or two though.

 Pro tip: Make a LOT!
 They will go fast.
 I promise.

-Do the same as above for the onions (make a lot!), but you don’t need a mandolin and they don’t need to be sliced, per se.
+Do the same steps, as above for the onions (make a lot!), but you don’t need a mandolin and they don’t need to be sliced, per se.
 Instead, I just quickly chop them up with a knife.

-I find myself eating a bunch of them after the first hour of dehydrating when they’re still plump, but warm and flavorful (i.e., not chewy yet).
-They’re seriously good – that’s why I say to make a bunch so that you can still have some left over to get to the dense chewy stage after another 12-24 hours of dehydrating.
+I find myself eating a bunch of them after the first hour of dehydrating, when they’re still plump, but warm and flavorful (i.e., not chewy yet).
+They’re seriously so good – that’s why I say to make a bunch so that you can still have some left over to get to the dense chewy stage after another 12-24 hours of dehydrating.

 Here is one way that I enjoyed them when I wasn’t scarfing them down by the handful.

 Use big portabella mushrooms instead of the button size.
 They’re easier to clean than all those little ones.

-- Add 1/4 cup low sodium tamari, 1-2 squeezes of fresh lemon or lime juice, 2 tablespoons raw olive oil (or any fun raw organic oil you like), and 2 cloves minced garlic or a sprinkling of garlic powder (keep in mind, the raw garlic packs a spicy punch so you might prefer using garlic powder).
+- Add 1/4 cup low-sodium tamari, 1 to 2 squeezes of fresh lemon or lime juice, 2 tablespoons extra virgin olive oil (or any fun quality oil you like), and 2 cloves minced garlic or a sprinkling of garlic powder (keep in mind, the raw garlic packs a spicy punch so you might prefer using garlic powder).

 - Divide onto dehydrator trays lined with non-stick sheets and follow the dehydrating directions noted for the onions above.
 (Start at 135 degrees F for about an hour, enjoy some at this point – haha – and reduce the temperature to to 105-110 degrees F for another 10-20 hours.)